gndec-yjs/SHMR/Contents/Introduction_to_Modern_Techniques.md

 - Bonded to or embedded in structures to monitor vibrations, cracks, and other damages.

 **Common Piezoelectric Materials**:
-- Lead Zirconate Titanate (PZT)
+- Lead Zirconate Titanate (PZT), Pb(ZrₓTi₁₋ₓ)O₃
-- Quartz
+- Quartz, SiO₂
-- Barium Titanate
+- Barium Titanate, BaTiO₃

 ### 2.2 Smart Materials
 **Definition**: Materials that can respond to external stimuli (e.g., stress, temperature, magnetic field) by changing their properties.